aquasecurity/trivy-operator/CONTRIBUTING.md

 # Contributing

-These guidelines will help you get started with the Starboard project.
+These guidelines will help you get started with the Trivy-operator project.

 ## Table of Contents